Resource

 Reasoning Models

 A category of AI model that generates extended internal reasoning before producing a final response.
 Rather than answering immediately, these models work through a problem step by step, which improves performance on tasks that benefit from structured thinking such as mathematics, coding, and complex analysis.
-OpenAI's o-series and DeepSeek's R1 are examples.
+Once a distinct category led by OpenAI's o-series and DeepSeek's R1, reasoning capability is now built into most frontier models, including Claude, Gemini, and Grok.
 The underlying technique is sometimes called test-time compute scaling.

 Retrieval-Augmented Generation (RAG)